Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 You should see a dynamic property section which contains `280232d4-f31d-4849-a42c-ce77e6870e30`.
 If you're up to this point, I trust that you will be able to do the rest.

 **Be very careful with what command you decide to put on an item.
-You very likely will not be able to remove it if other players get their hands on it.
+You very likely will not be able to remove it if other players get their hands on it if you haven't set up a safeguard beforehands.
 See `removeusecommand` for why.**

 **Syntax**: `/scriptevent ecs:addusecommand <command: string>`